Classical & Roman in Limerick 2018

 On the opposite flank the charge of the Companions had also faltered at the first hurdle as the Chinese Heavy Infantry stood firm with their support factors and overlaps helping stem the tide of maniacally advancing horseflesh. |

 Holes appeared in the Egyptian line as Xystophoroi fell from their saddles.
-In the absence of any decent craic caused by Father Ted's bishop-kicking Rugby balls, the Han infantry stepped smartly up to plug them, preparing for flanking attacks in a subsequent turn.
+As the Limerick sidestreets echoed to the footsteps of Conor McGregor's rain-soaked Catholic Priest, the Han infantry stepped smartly up to plug them, preparing for flanking attacks in a subsequent turn.

 As the Pikemen geared themselves up for their own phenomenal 6-wide charge the last remnants of the Ptolemaic left wing were hanging on grimly against the Chinese swordsmanship.
 2HCW on 2HCW is a deadly fight, and only the presence and contribution of Ptolemy's General was stemming the Asiatic tide. |